What does a Flooring Installer do?

 - Proven experience as a Flooring Installer or similar role.

-- Strong knowledge of different types of flooring materials and installation techniques.
+- Strong knowledge of different flooring types and installation techniques.

-- Proficiency in using hand and power tools specific to flooring installation.
+- Proficiency in using hand and power tools, including saws, drills, and nail guns.

 Is becoming a Flooring Installer a good career path?